ni/nimi-python/docs/nidmm/class.rst

                 .. note:: This property is not used on the NI 4080/4081/4082 and the NI 4050.

-            :type sample_interval: float in seconds or datetime.timedelta
+            :type sample_interval: float in seconds or hightime.timedelta

 configure_rtd_custom
 --------------------